romainmenke/pusher/link/README.md

 #### Stuff it does :

-- reads `Link` header values
-- generates H2 Push frames
+- generates H2 Push frames based on `Link` headers
 - respects `nopush`
 - prevents recursive pushes
 - is compatible with HTTP1.1 requests
-- copies request headers to generated Push requests
+- plays nice when behind a proxy (No Pushes when `X-Forwarded-For` is set)

 ---